2025–26 South Pacific cyclone season

+The 2025–26 South Pacific cyclone season, with only 2 tropical cyclones forming, was the least active South Pacific cyclone season on record, tied with the 1990-91 season, characterized by the latest forming named storm in recorded history.
+While the season officially began on 1 November 2025 and concluded on 30 April 2026, the first named system, Urmil, did not develop until late February.
+This record-breaking delay surpassed the previous benchmark set during the 2016–17 season.
+The season’s inactivity was primarily attributed to a poorly organised South Pacific Convergence Zone (SPCZ) and the failure of a predicted La Niña event to fully materialise, which left atmospheric conditions unfavourable for cyclogenesis for much of the summer.
+Despite the low number of named storms, the season was notable for the rapid intensification of Vaianu in April, which became the most intense system of the period and ended a multi-year drought of major cyclones in the basin.

-The 2025–26 South Pacific cyclone season is an ongoing cyclone season in the South Pacific Ocean to the east of 160°E. The season officially started on 1 November 2025, and will end on 30 April 2026; however a tropical cyclone could form at any time between 1 July 2025, and 30 June 2026, and would count towards the season total.
+The season officially started on 1 November 2025, and ended on 30 April 2026; however a tropical cyclone could form at any time between 1 July 2025, and 30 June 2026, and would count towards the season total.
 During the season, tropical cyclones will be officially monitored by the Fiji Meteorological Service, Australian Bureau of Meteorology and New Zealand's MetService.
 The United States Armed Forces through the Joint Typhoon Warning Center (JTWC) will also monitor the basin and issue unofficial warnings for American interests.
 The FMS attaches a number and an F suffix to tropical disturbances that form in or move into the basin while the JTWC designates significant tropical cyclones with a number and a P suffix.
 The BoM, FMS and MetService all use the Australian Tropical Cyclone Intensity Scale and estimate windspeeds with a period of approximately ten minutes, while the JTWC estimates sustained winds over a 1-minute period, which are subsequently compared to the Saffir–Simpson hurricane wind scale (SSHWS).